lanl/singularity-eos/doc/sphinx/src/models.rst

 .. image:: ../ApproxForTH.pdf
   :width: 500
-  :alt: Different approximations for the temperature on the Hugoniot.
+  :alt: Figure: Different approximations for the temperature on the Hugoniot.

 The constructor for the ``MGUsup`` EOS has the signature